 - Or maybe they have some useful tips about how to deal with difficult situations when on a call?

-Adding these tips and suggestions to your company's monitoring strategy will make it easier to spot any issues causing dissatisfaction among the support team, which increase the risk that agents might quit.
-But that's not all - it will also help boost your agents' motivation and their trust in the company.
+Adding these tips and suggestions to your company’s monitoring strategy will make it easier to spot any issues causing dissatisfaction among the support team, which increases the risk that agents might quit.
+But that’s not all – it will also help boost your agents’ motivation and their trust in the company.

 If they feel like their opinion is valuable and their suggestions are considered, they are far more likely to share any tips or issues with the management.

-#3 Set goals and metrics on how will you measure your agents
+#3 Set goals and metrics on how you will measure your agents

-After gathering feedback from your clients and your agents, you now have plenty of data about your company's work and what areas need improvement.
-Now it's a good time to think about how you can improve the situation, and set goals to help you track the progress.
+After gathering feedback from your clients and your agents, you now have plenty of data about your company’s work and what areas need improvement.
+Now it’s a good time to think about how you can improve the situation and set goals to help you track the progress.
 But without a straightforward way to measure and analyze your development, you will be pretty much wandering aimlessly.
-To help you find the way, you need to track Key Performance indicators (KPIs) regularly.
+To help you find the way, you need to track Key Performance Indicators (KPIs) regularly.

 - Customer Satisfaction (CSAT)

 - Average Wait Time (AWT)